 - 15. Install the head plug adapter (46812200) between the head 0 cable plug and the head diode card connector.
 Set the maintenance panel OFF LINE/ON LINE switch to the OFF LINE READ 0.
-Record the oscillscope period between the Index pulse and the peak of the first data pulse (Figure 6-9).
+Record the oscilloscope period between the Index pulse and the peak of the first data pulse (Figure 6-9).
 The period should be approximately 48 usec. - 16.
-Repeat step 15 for the other nine heads. - 17.
-Manually pull the detent pawl, move the carriage to Track 201, and allow the detent pawl to engage the detent gear. - 18.
+Repeat step 15 for the other nine heads. - Manually pull the detent pawl, move the carriage to track 201, and allow the detent pawl to engage the detent gear. - 18.
 Repeat steps 15 and 16. - 19.
-The difference in timing at Track 03 and Track 201 for any one head must not exceed 4 used.
+The difference in timing at track 03 and track 201 for any one head must not exceed 4 usec.
 If this requirement is met, proceed to step 22. - 20.
 If the requirement of step 19 is not met, loosen the four bolts holding the actuator assembly to the main deck.
-Pivot the actuator assembly to bring the Track 03 and 201 periods to within 4 usec of each other.
+Pivot the actuator assembly to bring the track 03 and 201 periods to within 4 $\mu$ sec of each other.
 Tighten the bolts.
 Remove the head plug adapter and repeat steps 9 through 14. - 21.
-Recheck the alignment of each head to Track 73 according to the Head/Arm Adjustment procedure.
-Make adjustments as required. - 22.
-Press (to extinguish) the START switch.
+Recheck the alignment of each head to track 73 according to the Head/Arm Adjustment procedure.
+Make adjustments as required.

+- 22. Press (to extinguish) the START switch.
 Remove the CE disk pack from the spindle. - 23.
-Remove the head plug adapter. - 24.
+Remove the jumper wire installed in step 6. - 24.
+Remove the head plug adapter.
 Restore the head plug connections to the original configuration. - 25.
 Install the diode card at location X10 on the read/write logic chassis.

-SECTOR BLOCK TANGENTIAL AND RADIAL ADJUSTMENT
+SECTOR/PRESECTOR BLOCK TANGENTIAL AND RADIAL ADJUSTMENT